Skip to main content

 Margaret Burley

-Named in honor of Margaret Burley, former executive director of the Ohio Coalition for the Education of Children with Disabilities for thirty-nine years, the Margaret Burley Impact Award recognizes someone who has made a significant impact on those with disabilities.
-As a parent herself of a son with disabilities, Margaret advocated for her son's right and ability to learn, grow and be a contributing member of their community.
-Under her guidance and the guidance of others, the Ohio Coalition went from one part-time director to an agency with more than twenty-five staff members and a $2.5 million budget.
+Named in honor of Margaret Burley, who served for thirty‑nine years as executive director of the Ohio Coalition for the Education of Children with Disabilities, the Margaret Burley Impact Award celebrates an individual whose work has meaningfully improved the lives of people with disabilities.
+As a parent of a son with disabilities, Margaret was a powerful advocate for his right to learn, grow, and contribute to his community.
+Under her leadership—and with the support of many partners—the Ohio Coalition grew from a single part‑time director into a statewide organization with more than twenty‑five staff members and a $2.5 million budget.

 2025 Award Recipient